the-engine-room/responsible-data-handbook/_posts/0001-01-05-chapter-02b-understanding-data.md

 -   structuring it so it can be used effectively for what you want it to do

+####Human Resources:
-HUMAN RESOURCES: The ability to efficiently manage large data sets is a science, and people qualified to do so are aptly (albeit not creatively) called data scientists.
+The ability to efficiently manage large data sets is a science, and people qualified to do so are aptly (albeit not creatively) called data scientists.
 This person should have enough spreadsheet savvy to easily merge, filter and pivot complex data.
 It might be that your best solution is to hire a